What is a personal pronoun in English?

 Personal pronouns FAQ

-People first, but not people only.
-It handles objects like a champ: It fell off the table.
-It was broken.
-When talking about multiple things or people, they takes the spotlight: They were damaged in the storm.
-They need repairs.
+It replaces singular objects.
+For example: My phone fell off the table.
+It fell off the table.
+When talking about multiple things or people, they takes the spotlight These cars were damaged in the storm.
+They were damaged in the storm.